mundialis/esa-snap/README.md

 ## Alpine dev stuff

-Alternatively, we have built it on Alpine Linux.
+Alternatively, a build approach was tried out.
 Kept here if needed further.

 ```
 FROM alpine:edge